Tren Maya: Construction

-On December 16, 2018, president López Obrador conducted a Mayan ritual to commemorate the start of construction on the Mayan Train project.
+On December 16, 2018, president López Obrador conducted a Maya ritual to commemorate the start of construction on the Maya Train project.
 The railway will also accommodate local passenger traffic and freight shipments in addition to tourist functions.
 The first phase of the project is anticipated to open in the late 2020s, but tourism officials in the region have proposed accelerating work for a 2023 opening.

 The route consists of seven sections.
 Section I runs 228 km from Palenque to Escárcega; section II 235 km from Escárcega to Calkiní; section III 172 km from Calkiní to Izamal; section IV 257 km from Izamal to Cancún Airport; section V 121 km from Cancún Airport to Tulum; section VI 254 km from Tulum to Bacalar; and section VII 287 km from Bacalar to Escárcega.

 Business leaders in Mérida, Yucatán expressed their support on January 31, 2020, for building four kilometers of the railway underground as it passes through the city of Mérida.
 In this way, the train will not threaten the city's historic center.
 They are also optimistic that the tourist train, in combination with improvements in energy, airports, and seaports, will make the region economically competitive with the North and the Bajío.
 Fonatur later announced that the train would initially not stop in Mérida, but near a hacienda 8 km away.
 They said that by 2025 the station will relocate to La Plancha Park in Mérida.